ux-fran/blender-projects-main-hub-repository/README.md

 # Welcome to the Blender Projects Hub by Fran 43CG! 🎨✨

-This repository is the central hub for all my Blender projects.
+This repository (a.k.a "a project folder") is the central hub for all my Blender projects.
 Here, I document my creative journey, showcase progress, and share insights as I develop my skills and explore the endless possibilities of 3D art.
 Whether you're here for inspiration, learning, or just curiosity—welcome aboard! 🚀

 ---